-(a) Identification of resources across the country through surveying, mapping and preparation of inventory of resources through their quantitative and qualitative estimation and measurement.
+(a) Identification of resources across the country through surveying, mapping and preparation of an inventory of resources through their quantitative and qualitative estimation and measurement.

-(b) Develop a planning structure for resource development taking into account technology, skill and infrastructure available for implementing the plans.
+(b) Develop a planning structure for resource development, taking into account technology, skill and infrastructure available for implementing the plans.

 (c) Matching the resource development plans with overall national development plans.
-This involves systematic planning of exploitation of resources.
+This involves systematic planning of the exploitation of resources.
 Resource planning is important in a country like India, which has enormous diversity in the availability of resources.
 While some regions are rich in certain types of resources, they may be deficient in some other types of resources.
-For example, a mineral-rich region may be poor in infrastructure or may be socio-culturally backward and included in economically backward regions.
+For example, a mineral-rich region may be poor in infrastructure or maybe socio-culturally backward and included in economically backward regions.

-Q.3.
+Q.2.
 What are the main types of soil found in India?
 Which type of soil is the most widespread and important soil of India?
 Describe in detail about this soil type.